 Area of Study 1: How do organisms respond to pathogens?

 Area of Study 2: How are species related over time?

 Area of Study 3: How inquiry investigates cellular processes and/or biological change

-- Report of practical activities and student-designed or adapted investigation
+- Comparison and evaluation of practical activities, student-designed or adapted investigation and independent research investigation - Structured scientific poster and logbook entries - Analysis and evaluation of primary/secondary data - External end-of-year examination.

-- Bioinformatics exercise

-- Data analysis

-- Structured questions

-- External end-of-year examination